back to top

 • Economic Shift: Often labeled as “Flat-pack freedom,” these systems start from approximately $2,900 to $10,000 AUD-a fraction of the cost of a full custom build.

 • Hybrid Utility: Designed for the “Work-by-Week, Vibe-by-Weekend” reality, these kits allow a tradie van to retain its commercial function Monday through Friday while providing a professional finish that protects resale value.
+This modular campervan flexibility is why they’re popular with tradie van owners.

 Bespoke DIY: LEGO for Adults

 The most sophisticated tier of this revolution is the rise of 80/20 T-slot aluminium extrusions.
 This industrial material has replaced traditional plywood as the “gold standard” for architectural DIY builds .
+DIY modular campervan enthusiasts are now favouring these extrusions for maximum customisation.

 • Infinite Flexibility: Unlike wood, which is fixed once cut, 80/20 frames are described as “LEGO for adults” .
 They allow builders to adjust cabinet heights, splice in new sections, or reorganize layouts as their needs evolve.
+Modular campervan projects make endless adaptability possible.

 • Engineering Edge: Aluminium frames are rot-proof, warp-proof, and significantly lighter than traditional timber cabinetry, helping vehicles stay under their 3.5-tonne GVM (Gross Vehicle Mass) limit .

 • Space Efficiency: The strength of T-slot aluminium allows for full-width bed spans without vertical supports, creating a more spacious “garage” for adventure gear.
+Increasing storage is a priority for modular campervan builders.

 LevelImplementationBest ForTypical Cost (AUD)